MaybeMonad/dezineleo-site/src/pages/posts/2018/07/2018-07-01-site-is-alive/index.md

 You can use your favorite hosting to host your site.
 Right now I’m using [Vultr](https://www.vultr.com/?ref=7443872) to host dezineleo.com.
 So far so good.
 Later I’ll write an article about how to choose your hosting.

 ## In Conclusion
+With modern Javascript, React’s component model, and Progressive Web App features built in, Gatsby is a compelling alternative to traditional CMS site building.

 Gatsby may not be the ideal solution for your project right now.
 But I thoroughly recommend giving Gatsby a go and see where Gatsby can take us next.

 ## Ready to get your hands dirty?